dominiclizarraga/dominiclizarraga.github.io/_posts/books/2025-04-11-effective-testing-with-rspec.md

 Another key place to show restraint is the level of detail in your test assertions.
 Rather than asserting that an error message exactly matches a particular string (“Could not find user with ID 123”), consider using substrings to match just the key parts (“Could not find user”).
 Likewise, don’t specify the exact order of a collection unless the order is important.

+Different types of specs

+Every spec has a job to do.
+These jobs fall into different categories: catching regressions in an application, guiding the design of a single class or method, and so on.

+• Acceptance: Does the whole system work?
+• Unit: Do our objects do the right thing, are they convenient to work with?
+• Integration: Does our code work against code we can’t change?

+Acceptance specs
+Acceptance specs describe a feature in an end-to-end, black-box style that exercises the entire system.
+These specs are hard to write, comparatively brittle, and slow.
+But they also provide a great deal of confidence that the parts of the system are working together as a whole.

+Unit specs
+They check the behavior of a piece of code relative to the environment you construct for it.

+Well-written unit specs tend to run extremely quickly (often in a few milliseconds or less!), and thus tend to cost less than other kinds of specs.

+Integration specs

+Code that interacts with an external service—such as a database or third-party REST API—should have an integration spec.
+• Your unit specs would have to isolate your code from any third-party dependency.
+• Your (comparatively slow) integration specs would be allowed to hit third party code indirectly.

+Integration specs are harder to write than unit specs, and they run more slowly.
+Therefore, we prefer to write fewer integration specs and more unit specs

 ### Part II — Building an App With RSpec. {#chapter-4}